 Choosing Breast Augmentation

 As you probably know, both silicone gel and saline implants are widely available for most breast augmentation surgeries.
 For a long time, due to unfounded claims about a link between silicone implants and autoimmune disorders, silicone implants fell out of favor in the United States.
 After over a decade of research and technological advances, silicone implants are again FDA approved as safe medical devices.
 Silicone is fast becoming the preferred implant type for women from New Jersey and Philadelphia choosing breast enlargement with Dr. Sorokin.
 Silicone gel breast implants have been labeled as safe and effective devices by the FDA, and you can choose to use them with confidence that they are one of the most rigorously studied medical devices in the history of the United States.
+In addition the “Ideal Implant” structured breast implant is in between saline and silicone in terms of feel.
 If you still have lingering doubts, you can learn more about the safety of silicone gel implants by coming to see Dr. Sorokin, who will show you actual implants and explain the history of these devices.

 But implant material isn’t the only decision you’ll need to make about breast augmentation.
 Some women who visit Delaware Valley Plastic Surgery struggle to select the “right” breast implant size, while others want to learn more about surgical methods that can help minimize the appearance of scarring.
 During your consultation, Dr. Sorokin will set aside time to answer every question, address every concern, and review your goals so that you can choose a carefully tailored augmentation procedure for pleasing results in the months and years to come.